Goldenrod Benefits: The Bee’s Knees for Allergies, Sinus Infections, and Urinary Tract Infections

 Other Common Names: Goldruthe, woundwort, Aaron’s rod, and solidago

 Introduction: Each fall, all across North America, goldenrod lights up meadows and fields with a refreshing blend of ruggedness and jubilation.
 In addition to the sunshine it lends to the landscape, its flowers attract native pollinators and beneficial insects.
 Goldenrod’s piney-tasting leaves and flowers are an important medicinal remedy for the urinary, digestive, and respiratory systems.
-The goldenrod tribe encompasses one hundred species of late-blooming, knee- or hip-high herbaceous perennials.
+The goldenrod genus encompasses one hundred species of late-blooming, knee- or hip-high herbaceous perennials.

-Goldenrod is imbued with a decided botanical exceptionalism—heralding primarily from America—where it has been employed for centuries as a medicine, dye plant, and beverage tea.
+Goldenrod is imbued with a decided botanical exceptionalism—heralding primarily from America, where it has been employed for centuries as a medicine, dye plant, and beverage tea.
 Although most goldenrod species are native to North America, a few species are native to Eurasia and South America.
 European goldenrod (Solidago virgaurea) is an important folk remedy for lessening bleeding and diarrhea and healing wounds—earning it the name woundwort.1

-Range: Look for goldenrod in meadows, fields, and open woods and along trailsides and waysides.
+Goldenrod’s Range: Look for goldenrod in meadows, fields, and open woods and along trailsides and waysides.
 The range varies by species—most anyone in North America has at least several local species that are abundant.
 A few species of goldenrod have escaped cultivation in Europe and China.
 Solidago virgaurea is found across most of Europe, western Asia, and North Africa.
 It is grown as a garden flower and medicinal, which has likely expanded its range over the past few centuries.

-Identification: Crush a goldenrod leaf when the plant is in bloom to familiarize yourself with its unique aroma.
+Goldenrod Identification: Crush a goldenrod leaf when the plant is in bloom to familiarize yourself with its unique aroma.
 I detect hints of resin and seaside in the fragrance; a perfect blend of salt and balsam.
-If you have multiple species growing in your region, get to know their nuances by tasting and smelling the leaves (after you’ve properly identified the plant to goldenrod!).
+If you have multiple species growing in your region, get to know their nuances by tasting and smelling the leaves (after you’ve properly identified the plant to be goldenrod!).
 Some varieties are more bitter, others more astringent, and some specialize in resinous flavors.
 Sweet goldenrod (S. odora) possesses honeyed hints of anise or licorice and is a prized beverage tea.

-Related Species and Look-Alikes: Goldenrod has a number of look-alikes, some of which are deadly poisonous.
+Goldenrod’s Look-Alikes and Related Species: Goldenrod has a number of look-alikes, some of which are deadly poisonous.
 There is a large group of plants variably called groundsel, life root, staggerweed, ragwort, and a slew of other regional names.
 These were historically placed in the Senecio genus, which is one of the largest genera of flowering plants, with over 1,200 species.
 The genus is in botanical flux, with many species being reclassified into new genera (over thirty new genera have been separated from the Senecio genus!).
 Obviously, we can’t go over all the Senecio species—and their close relatives—but it’s good for you to familiarize yourself with the group and also to remember that goldenrod does have some deadly look-alikes.

-I wish there were some easy way to differentiate goldenrod species from the Senecio tribe, but I haven’t found any rule that holds true for the wide range of species.
+I wish there were some easy way to differentiate goldenrod species from the Senecio genus, but I haven’t found any rule that holds true for the wide range of species.
 In general, however, ragworts or groundsels have fewer flower heads than Solidago species.
 Senecio flower heads are typically larger than the miniature Solidago flower heads (which are usually smaller than 0.4 inch [1 cm] across), and Senecio species often bloom earlier in the season than goldenrod.
 But there are plenty of exceptions, so these differences are not hard and fast.
 Again, because the groundsels are such a large group of plants, it’s prudent to get to know the genus (and its relatives) and become familiar with the species in your area before you harvest goldenrod.